top of page

 A Confidence-Shaking Turning Point

-Plus, it wasn’t just nerves.
+This wasn’t just about nerves.

-Understandably, it shook their belief in themselves.
+Understandably, it shook their confidence.

-Even in lessons, anxiety would manifest physically:
+Even in lessons, anxiety began to show up physically:

 Reliance on Beta Blockers